Chumbi Valley: Name

 The Tibetan name of the region is spelt Gromo and pronounced Dromo or Tromo.

 In the Dzongkha language of Bhutan, the name is apparently written Gyumo and pronounced J'umo.
 J'umbi is said to be its adjective, meaning "of or pertaining to [J'umo]".
 Linguist George van Driem states that "Chumbi" is a derivative of J'umbi.

 The term "Chumbi" to describe the region first appeared in the writings of Joseph Dalton Hooker, the first European to write about the region.

 Some sources specialising in Tibet translate "Chumbi Valley" as Lho Dromo, or southern Dromo, implying that the northern part of the valley around Phari is not referred to by the name of Chumbi by the Tibetans.
 In the English usage, however, "Chumbi Valley" refers to both the parts.

 "Chumbi" is also the name of the most prominent town in the southern part of the valley.
 Some English writers claim that "Chumbi Valley" is named after the town, but there is no such indication in Hooker's writings.

 Geography

-Map 1: An 1888 map of the Empire of China by Edward Stanford narrowed down to the borders with Bhutan.
-The Chumbi Valley to its west and the Tawang tract to its east were both regarded by the British as "dangerous wedges" in the Himalayas.